 The event was considerably more fun than I ever imagined and it showed a side of American Airlines that I’d never seen before.
 As the airline introduces new airplanes and new on board products, the airline is trying desperately to reinvent itself.
 American Airline is no longer your grandfather’s Airline and this week at the wine tasting social, American Airline proved it!

 The event start with a social hour, featuring American Air’s famous champagne and a number of appetizers that would make anyone’s pallet water.
 During this social hour, I was fortunate to meet a number of American Airline Social Media experts and other bloggers.
 As the hour continued we all slowly became happier and more Social thanks to the champagne.
 Tweets went from coherent to making less sense as the night progressed!

 Being Naked was a quote from Ken

-Although the first hour was fun, the highlight of the night started when we were directed into a smaller side room and greeted with 6 different glasses of wine and a cheese and meat plate.
+Although the first hour was fun, the highlight of the night started when we were directed into a smaller side room and greeted with 6 different glasses of wine, like that from a wine tour, and a cheese and meat plate.
 Ken then took over the show and had us all laughing within minutes.
 We made silly noises, learn to slurp wine for 20-30 seconds, aerating the wine with our tongues without chocking (many of us chocked several times); and we learned the proper way to hold a glass of wine.
 Ken made us not only look silly, but also assured us that we would learn the true way to drink wine and we would appreciate it.